Updated

 They’re better at different things.
 GitHub Copilot excels at inline completions, has unmatched IDE support (VS Code, JetBrains, Neovim, Xcode, Eclipse), and its native GitHub PR review integration is unique.
 Cursor ($20/month) is stronger at complex multi-file agentic coding — its Composer handles architectural changes across many files significantly better.
 If you work primarily in one codebase doing complex refactoring, Cursor wins.
 If you need AI coding help across multiple IDEs and value GitHub-native PR reviews, Copilot is the better choice.

-How do GitHub Copilot’s premium requests work?
+How does GitHub Copilot’s AI Credits billing work?

 Can I get GitHub Copilot for free?